A new deal for energy consumers

 Consumers have been given the right to access and share their own energy data by recent EU legislation from the Third Energy Package and the General Data Protection Regulation (GDPR) to the Clean Energy Package (CEP).
 As part of the CEP, the recast of the e-Directive (Directive (EU) 2019/944) lays down general principles for how Member States should deal with consumer data.
 Among others, they require Member States to create an adequate regulatory framework to organise the management of consumer data.

 Existing Data Management Models (DMMs) vary a great deal across Member States .
 They typically consist of a set of different roles, responsibilities, legal frameworks, technical standards as well as informal rules.
 DMMs can be categorised according to numerous different dimensions, yet a fundamental distinction can be made between centralised and decentralised models, as shown in Figure 1 and described below according to a report by CEER.
-The centralised models are structured as Data Exchange Platforms (DEPs), which can either be a fully centralised model (data hub) or a partially centralised model (communication hub).
+The centralised models can either be a fully centralised model (data hub) or a partially centralised model (communication hub).

 Figure 1: Overview of types of data management models